PrinceOfPuppers/smart-home-server/README.md

-## Light Sensor Module (MODIFIER)
+## Light Sensor Module
+A Modifier.
 Makes the device able to control light sources which have multiple switches on the same circuit.

 #### Light Sensor Materials